nia-aiis-research/Face-detection/README.md

 ### Dataset

-This model trained with FER2013 dataset. [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)
+We use pre-trained model trained by FER2013 dataset(See [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)).
-The data consists of 48x48 pixel grayscale images of faces.
-The training set consists of 28,709 examples.
-The public test set used for the validation consists of 3,589 examples.
-The dataset have pictures based on the emotion shown in the facial expression in to one of seven categories.
+The dataset consists of 48x48 pixel grayscale images of faces.
+The training set consists of 28,709 samples, and the test set used for the validation consists of 3,589 samples.
+Also, the dataset consists of visual data of facial expression labeled with 7 emotion categories.

 ### Face Detection